TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-These new creds work for both smb and winrm:
+These new credentials work for both SMB and WinRM:

 <br />